About this event

 How endometriosis affected my ability to finish my education

-Ms Ruksana Ahmad, Expert by experience and Womens Health Coach, Functional Nutrition, The Endo Pain Specialist
+Ms Ruksana Ahmad, Expert by Experience and Women's Health Coach, Functional Nutrition, The Endo Pain Specialist

 How endometriosis has affected my career

-Ms Jenny Hughes-Cooke, Expert by experience and Support Group Leader, Endometriosis UK
+Ms Jenny Hughes-Cooke, Expert by Experience and Support Group Leader, Endometriosis UK

 Mechanisms of pain in endometriosis

-Ms Lydia Coxon, Senior Post-Doctoral Researcher, University of Oxford
+Dr Lydia Coxon, Senior Post-Doctoral Researcher, University of Oxford

 Dr Shaheen Khazali, Consultant Gynaecologist, The Lister Hospital